340:75-1-86. Interstate Compact on the Placement of Children

 (1) When the receiving state compact administrator receives the ICPC Regulation No. 7 request and determines it is not possible to meet the time requirements for the ICPC Regulation No. 7 request, whether or not a provisional request is made, he or she:

 (A) notifies the sending state compact administrator as soon as practical; and

 (B) sets forth the receiving state's intentions in completing the request, including an estimated time for completion or consideration of the request as a regular ICPC request.

 (2) When the receiving state compact administrator or the local receiving state office fails to complete action for the expedited placement request, per ICPC Regulation No. 7, within the time period allowed, the receiving state is deemed to be out of compliance with the regulation and the ICPC.
 When there appears to be a lack of compliance, the sending state court seeking the expedited placement decision:

 (A) may inform an appropriate court in the receiving state;

-(B) provide the court in the receiving state with copies of relevant documentation and court orders entered in the case; and
+(B) provides the court in the receiving state with copies of relevant documentation and court orders entered in the case; and

-(C) request assistance with the ICPC Regulation No. 7 compliance.
+(C) requests assistance with the ICPC Regulation No. 7 compliance.